 What is Zurich known for?

 Zurich is a beautiful city with plenty to see and do.
-With its historic Old Town, picturesque parks, world-class museums, and lively nightlife, there’s something for everyone to enjoy.
+With its historic Old Town, picturesque parks, world-class museums, and lively nightlife, the city offers a diverse range of experiences to enjoy.
 Perhaps the most well-known aspect of this Swiss city is the gorgeous Lake Zurich.

 What are some things to do in Zurich when it rains?